The Best Trail-Running Shoes of 2023: Tested

 What is drop and why does it matter when shopping for trail-running shoes?

 It used to be that you wanted a high drop (10 millimeters or more) because it promotes landing on the heel first and rolling through the running motion.
-Nowadays “midfoot striking,” or landing on the middle of your foot, is all the rage.
-(Learn more in our article, Minimalist/Barefoot Running Basics.)
+Nowadays, "midfoot striking," or landing on the middle of your foot, is all the rage.
+(Learn more in Minimalist/Barefoot Running Basics.)
 Midfoot striking is considered more natural for the body, even if it may feel unnatural to you at first.

 Note: If you’re a heel striker or transitioning from a higher-drop shoe, progress slowly.
 Jumping straight into a low- or zero-drop shoe may result in muscle soreness or even injury.
 Such shoes often make your Achilles tendon work harder than it’s probably used to.